✏️ Updated on 1st September 2021

 Shortly after Captain James Cooks’ arrival, his journal ‘A Voyage to the Pacific Ocean’ made it back to England in 1780.
 Once published, Hawaii became every adventurers next voyage.

-Unfortunately, all of this new found popularity and European contact was not good for these ancient Polynesian islands.
+Unfortunately, the new found popularity and European contact was not good for the ancient Polynesian islands.

 George Freeth Jr’ Early Years

-Born in Hawaii on November 8th 1883 was the first man credited as being the ‘Father of Modern Surfing’.
+Born in Hawaii on November 8th 1883 was the first ‘Father of Modern Surfing’.
 His name was George Freeth Jr. and he was the son of part-Hawaiian mother and Irish father.

-Enjoying an active upbringing Freeth spent his youth surfing the waves of Hawaii.
-One afternoon he was spotted surfing by well-known American journalist John ‘Jack’ London.
-London described the moment he laid eyes on Freeth in his book ‘Surfing: A Royal Sport, 1907’… “I saw him tearing in…standing upright on his board, carelessly poised, a young god bronzed with sunburn”.
+Freeth spent his youth surfing the waves of Hawaii and one afternoon was spotted by American journalist John ‘Jack’ London.
+London described that first moment he laid eyes on Freeth in his book ‘Surfing: A Royal Sport, 1907’… “I saw him tearing in…standing upright on his board, carelessly poised, a young god bronzed with sunburn”.

-Being one of the few natives who still practiced stand up surfing after the sports decline, it’s easy to see why he stood out.
-After the book was published, Freeths’ fame soared and he was soon head hunted by Henry Huntington.
+After the sports decline, very few natives still practiced surfing so it’s easy to see why Freeth stood out.
+After Londons’ book was published, Freeths’ fame soared and he was head hunted by businessman Henry Huntington.

 The Hawaiian Wonder

-Huntington was visiting Hawaii as an American businessman.
+Henry Huntington was visiting Hawaii as an American businessman.
 He owned property along the Californian coastline and wanted these properties to be a success.
-In a moment of inspiration, Huntington saw an opportunity in Freeth and quickly brought him back to the U.S. to be shown off as the ‘Hawaiian Wonder’.
+Huntington saw an opportunity in Freeth and convinced him to come back to the U.S. to be shown off as the ‘Hawaiian Wonder’.

 It was on the coast of California in 1907 where Freeth changed the history of surfing.
-George would show off his impressive surfing skills twice a day, inevitably sparking the imagination of onlookers.
+George would show off his impressive surfing skills twice a day sparking the imagination of onlookers.
 Before he knew it, surfing started to sweep its way along the Californian coastline.

 The Big Kahuna